A Kernel-Based Approach for Modelling Gaussian Processes with Functional Information: Preliminaries

-As motivated in the previous section, the projection occurs in both the mean and the covariance, meaning that the mean function should be an element of the RKHS.
+The projection occurs in both the mean and the covariance, meaning that the mean function should be an element of the RKHS.
 If the mean function is zero, this is trivially the case.
 Otherwise, it is difficult to check if a function is an element of $\mathcal{H}(T)$.
-As stated before, $\mathcal{H}(T) \subset C(T)$, but the converse is not true in general.
-For example, it has been shown that the RKHS associated with the square exponential kernel given by $k(s,t)=\exp \{-|s-t|^2\}$ does not contain any constant functions or polynomials in general \citep{ha}.
-Ideally, the mean function is an element of the RKHS, but in the case which it is not, it is important that it can be well approximated by an element of the RKHS.
-The notion of universality is an important concept which describes the ``coverage" of a kernel with respect to the continuous functions.
+For example, it has been shown that the RKHS associated with the square exponential kernel, $k(s,t)=\exp \{-|s-t|^2\}$, does not contain any {non-zero} constant functions or polynomials \cite{ha}.
+When the mean function is not an element of the RKHS, it is important that it can be well approximated by an element of the RKHS.